FridayyAIOrg/Fridayybot-automation-new/prompt.md

 → IF store URL exists: "Here's your store link: [URL]" → IF no URL: Continue below

-YOU: "I see you don't have a storefront yet!
-I will help you create a storefront.
+YOU: "I will help you create a storefront.
 Before that, please tell me what you want to name your store."
 USER: [store name]

 YOU: "Thank you!
 Please tell me the following details about your store: